lluisgomez/lluisgomez.github.io/_pages/publications.md

 “Charting Pathways: An Intersectional Impact Assessment for Vision and Language Foundation Models”
 *Women, Technology, and Power - Unmasking (and dealing with) digital disparities in the times of the platforms*.
  [Link](https://editorial.tirant.com/es/ebook/women-technology-and-power---unmasking-and-dealing-with-digital-disparities-in-the-times-of-the-platforms-miren-gutierrez-9788410811102)

+**Kang, Lei and Fu, Xuanshuo and Souibgui, Mohamed Ali and Barsky, Andrey and Gomez, Lluis and Vazquez-Corral, Javier and Forn\'es, Alicia and Valveny, Ernest and Karatzas, Dimosthenis** (2025).
+“A Benchmark for Symbolic Reasoning from Pixel Sequences: Grid-Level Visual Completion and Correction”
+*Mathematics*.

 **Mustapha El Aichouni and Lluis Gomez and Lei Kang** (2025).
 “Mitigating Distribution Bias in Multimodal Datasets via Clustering-Based Curation”